Montgomery County Task Force on Domestic Violence was formed.

 In 2014, the ONE PLACE Family Justice Center building located at 530 S. Lawrence Street, Montgomery, Alabama was named after its co-founders Ellen Brooks and Karen Sellers.

-ONE PLACE – serving victims of domestic violence, dating violence, stalking, sexual violence, child and elder abuse.
+ONE PLACE – serving victims of domestic violence, dating violence, stalking, sexual violence, human trafficking, and child and elder abuse.

 Ellen Brooks, Karen Sellers, Co-Founders and Steve Searcy, One Place's first Executive Director (left to right)